sonhador/Gemfire/load-gen/README.md

 b) run, mvn clean package

 c) edit ./sqlMapConfig.xml for GemfireXD JDBC url as well as account-info. modify ./sqlMapper.xml as well according to your GemfireXD table-schema.

-d) run, java -jar target/load-gen-0.0.1-SNAPSHOT-jar-with-dependencies.jar "data" "./sqlMapConfig.xml" "," 500
+d) run, java -jar target/load-gen-0.0.1-SNAPSHOT-jar-with-dependencies.jar insert ./data ./sqlMapConfig.xml "," 500

 What It Does
 ----